Find Affordable College Courses

 $11,259 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend East Stroudsburg University of Pennsylvania.
-The school came in at #3 on this year’s Best Value Geological & Earth Sciences Schools in Pennsylvania list.
-Located in the small city of East Stroudsburg, East Stroudsburg University is a public school with a medium-sized student population.
+Out of the 14 schools in Pennsylvania that were part of this year’s ranking, East Stroudsburg University of Pennsylvania landed the # 3 spot on the list.
+Located in the city of East Stroudsburg, East Stroudsburg University is a public school with a medium-sized student population.

-Read full report on Geological & Earth Sciences at East Stroudsburg University of Pennsylvania
+Full Geological & Earth Sciences at East Stroudsburg University of Pennsylvania Report

 $10,543 Average Tuition & Fees

 You’ll be in good company if you decide to attend Edinboro University of Pennsylvania.
 It ranked #4 on our 2023 Best Value Geological & Earth Sciences Schools in Pennsylvania list.
-Located in the fringe town of Edinboro, Edinboro is a public school with a small student population.
+Located in the town of Edinboro, Edinboro is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Edinboro are $10,543 a year.
 After completing their degree, geology graduates from Edinboro carry an average student debtload of $25,000.